TimNekk/mc-mod-updater/README.md

 # Minecraft mod updater

-**This utility was made for easier managing Minecraft mods' versions updating**
+**This utility was made for easier Minecraft mods' versions updating**

 *Some mods can be rejected*